Baruch College Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Baruch, approximately 7% of students took out student loans averaging $6,146 a year.
-That adds up to $24,584 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Baruch, approximately 4% of students took out student loans averaging $6,958 a year.
+That adds up to $27,832 over four years for those students.

-How Much Money Do Baruch Graduates Make?students who graduate from Baruch with a bachelor's degree go on to jobs where they make an average salary of $57,200 in their early years.
+How Much Money Do Baruch Graduates Make?students who graduate with a bachelor's degree from Baruch make about $57,200 a year during their first few years of employment after graduation.
 This is good news for future Baruch graduates since it is 44% more than the average college graduate's salary of $39,802 per year.

 Location of Baruch College